bioimagesuiteweb/examples/step07/README.md

 ## Install Dependencies

-First install our runtime dependencies (biswebbrowser which includes jQuery and Boostrap), webpack and a local web server using:
+First install our runtime dependencies (biswebbrowser which includes jQuery, boostrap, three.js and webcomponents), webpack and a local web server using:

 	npm install -d